Kam-Discord-Dev/Discord-Database-Project/README.md

 /* 🠑 Small disclaimer, The code above will not work by its self.
 It will need many updates to work with all the other commands. 🠑 */
 ```

+# Forking

+If/when you fork this code you must paste your bot token in config.json and env.
+You must also select Node.JS as the lanuage and node index.js as your starting command. and ALSO go to config.json and remove the comments in it.
+They look like this; /* and have words in them. */

 # Licence